-CIS-98A - Introduction to Excel

-(Same as CAT-98A)
+CIS-98A - Introduction to Excel 1.5 units (Same as CAT-98A)

 Skill development in electronic spreadsheets using Excel for business and scientific related applications.
 27 hours lecture and 18 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)